Portavion/brainz/0-inbox/Reusing Logic with Custom Hooks – React.md

 ##### Deep Dive

-#### Should all functions called during rendering start with the use prefix?
+#### Should All Functions Called during Rendering Start with the Use Prefix?

 No. Functions that don’t *call* Hooks don’t need to *be* Hooks.